 The Riverside Community College District is committed to the principles of equal employment opportunity and will implement a comprehensive program to put those principles into practice.
-It is the District's policy, as stated in BP 3420: Equal Employment Opportunity, to ensure that all qualified applicants for employment and employees have full and equal access to employment opportunity, and are not subjected to discrimination in any program or activity of the District on the basis of ethnic group identification, national origin, religion, age, gender, gender identity, gender expression, race, color, genetic information, ancestry, sexual orientation, or physical or mental disability, or any characteristic listed or defined in Section 11135 of the Government code or any characteristic that is contained in the prohibition of hate crimes set forth in subdivision (a) of Section 422.6 of the Penal Code or on the basis of these perceived characteristics, or based on association with a person or group with one or more of these actual or perceived characteristics.
+It is the District's policy, as stated in BP 3420: Equal Employment Opportunity, to ensure that all qualified applicants for employment and employees have full and equal access to employment opportunity, and are not subjected to discrimination in any program or activity of the District on the basis of ethnic group identification, national origin, religion, age, gender, gender identity, gender expression, race, color, genetic information, ancestry, sexual orientation, or physical or mental disability, or any characteristic listed or defined in Section 11135 of the Government code or any characteristic that is contained in the prohibition of hate crimes set forth in subdivision (a) of Section 422.6 of the Penal Code or on the basis of these perceived characteristics.
 The District will strive to achieve a workforce that is welcoming to all persons to ensure the District provides an inclusive educational and employment environment.
 Such an environment fosters cooperation, acceptance, democracy and free expression of ideas.
 An Equal Employment Opportunity Plan will be maintained to ensure the implementation of equal employment opportunity principles that conform to federal and state laws.